JNjenga/ogl/README.md

 A single header library for opengl.
 I often find myself experimenting on opengl concepts and everytime I want to try to implement somthing, I have to write boilerplate code that is not part of the experiment.
 This library solves that issue.
-It's boiler plate code for opengl
+It's boiler plate code for opengl.

 ## Demo